willstepp/writings/hunger/hunger.md

 Ama was outside their summer house teaching a group of young girls how to flesh deer hides for tanning.
 She was old but still strong.
 When she scraped the broad flint blade across a hide draped along a flat wooden incline she moved like a woman twenty years younger than she was.
 The girls each took turns and were not nearly as quick and efficient as Ama, but they were learning and Mika’s mother was patient with them.

 When she saw her son approach she wiped her hands on a cloth and embraced him.
 That look of pity she always gave him was present and though Mika still resented it he wanted her counsel.

-Mama, I am sad.
+From the way he walked she knew something was the matter.

-Let us talk, his mother said.
+Let us talk, she said.

-She told the girls to keep up the work and to finish the hide they were working on and then they could take a break.
+Ama told the girls to keep up the work and to finish the hide they were working on and then they could take a break.
 This renewed their enthusiasm.

-Mika and Ama walked together along the road that led out of the village.
+They walked together along the road that led out of the village.
 The gates were open this time of year.
-From here they could hear the children playing in the arena, their laughter.
+From here they could hear the children playing in the arena.
+They could hear their laughter.

 Why are you not in the arena with your friends?

-I was there.
-I lost to Mohe.
+I was there, Mika said, I lost to Mohe.

 Is that why you are sad?

 No, mama.

 Ama looked at him with understanding.

 Of course it isn’t.
 Now tell me what is wrong, my son.

 Mika was upset to the point of tears.
 He wondered if he should tell his mother everything, her eyes so full of compassion.
 She wanted him to be happy.
 But he could not tell her.
 Not even her.